About Centralia

 Frequently Asked Questions

-To register to vote in Centralia, Illinois, residents can register online through the Illinois State Board of Elections's website, by mail, or in person at the Marion County elections office.
-Illinois requires voters to be U. Citizens, at least 18 years old by Election Day, and residents of the state.
+To register to vote in Centralia, Illinois, residents can register online through the Illinois State Board of Elections website, by mail, or in person at the Marion County elections office.
+Illinois requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Illinois State Board of Elections's voter lookup tool.
+Voters can verify their registration status and find polling locations through the Illinois State Board of Elections voter lookup tool.
 For local municipal elections in Centralia, contact the Marion County Clerk's office for schedules and ballot information.

 The City of Centralia maintains full public records through the City Clerk's office.
 Residents and interested parties can access property records, land records, and assessor information by contacting the City Clerk.
 These records provide valuable details about local real estate, ownership history, and property valuations.
-The Centralia Archives and Genealogy department also houses a wealth of historical records, allowing individuals to research the city's past and trace their family lineage.
+The Centralia Archives and Genealogy department also houses extensive historical records, allowing individuals to research the city's past and trace their family lineage.

 For vital records in Centralia, the Illinois Department of Public Health is the primary resource.
 Residents can obtain birth certificates, death records, and marriage licenses through the Centralia Vital Records office.
 These documents are essential for a variety of personal and legal purposes, and the staff is focused on efficient and confidential service to the community.

-The City of Centralia's Economic Development department oversees business-related public records, including business licenses, zoning information, and permit applications.
+The City of Centralia's Economic Development department oversees business related public records, including business licenses, zoning information, and permit applications.
 Local entrepreneurs and business owners can access these records to navigate the process of establishing or expanding their operations within the city.
 The department also maintains data on the city's commercial scene, allowing individuals to research industry trends and identify growth opportunities.